Bethenny Frankel Looks Stunning In Tight Black Dress, Ready For Emmy Weekend

 Frankel admitted in the caption that she was feeling a bit poorly, but still managed to get her spirits up and pull her look together for the Emmy festivities.

-“You look amazing, I do hope you feel better very soon,” one fan commented
+“You look amazing, I do hope you feel better very soon,” one fan commented.

 Another fan complimented Frankel on everything from her beauty to her overall attitude.

 “You still look stunning Bethenny.
-I love your style, your ethos and the fact that we just get to see you – no pretence, no airs and graces… just you.”
+I love your style, your ethos and the fact that we just get to see you – no pretense, no airs and graces… just you.”

-One fan complimented Frankel on her insane physique, and the stylist who helped her pull together her flawless looks.
+One fan complimented Frankel on her insane physique and the stylist who helped her pull together her flawless looks.

 “Whoever your stylist is – they have great taste!!
 And you’ve got a rockin’ body to make the clothes look even better!” the fan said in the comments section.